ussserrr/stm32pio/README.md

 ![Code Generator tab](/screenshots/tab_CodeGenerator.png)

-3. Back in the first tab (Project) copy the "Toolchain Folder Location" string (you maybe not be able to copy it in modern CubeMX versions so use terminal or file manager to do this).
+3. Back in the first tab (Project) copy the "Toolchain Folder Location" string (you may not be able to copy it in modern CubeMX versions so use a terminal or a file manager to do this).
 Save the project, close CubeMX

 ![Project tab](/screenshots/tab_Project.png)